Huawei CFO bail hearing to resume in Canada as Beijing steps up pressure

 On Monday a judge could decide to set Meng free on any number of conditions, including high-tech surveillance, or to keep her in jail, according to some legal experts.

-According to local media reports, Meng is being kept in the Alouette Correctional Centre for Women, a Vancouver-area jail.
-Reuters could not independently verify these reports.

-Meng's wealth and power are undeniable as the financial chief of one of the world's biggest telecommunications hardware companies, which builds everything from networks to handsets and is seen as one of China's best chances to change the global technology landscape.
+Huawei is one of the world's biggest telecommunications hardware companies, building everything from networks to handsets and is seen as one of China's best chances to change the global technology landscape.

 The European Union's technology chief said on Friday the EU should be worried about Huawei and other Chinese technology companies because of the risk they pose to the bloc's industry and security.